The-Aloha-Project/The-Aloha-Project.github.io/index.md

                 <li>The best fully functional Haveno instance on mainnet</li>
                 <li>A network with very low fees 50% lower than others at just 0.3% for the maker.</li>
                 <li>Essentially Bisq 1 adapted for Monero</li>
+                <li>We're only really looking to cover the server costs, we believe privacy is a right.</li>
             </ul>
         </div>
         <div class="col-md-6">